-The In-Network Provider who schedules an admission or orders the procedures or service is responsible for obtaining Preauthorization.
-To determine which drugs and/or services require Preauthorization and/or to be sure that Preauthorization has been obtained, you may contact Us.
+The in-state Participating Provider who schedules an admission or orders the procedures or service is responsible for obtaining Preauthorization.
+If you are using an in-state Non-Participating Provider or an out-of-state Participating or Non-Participating Provider, you are responsible for assuring that the Provider has obtained the Preauthorization, and you will be held responsible for the expense of any test, equipment, service or procedure that is not preauthorized.
+To determine which services require Preauthorization and/or to be sure that Preauthorization has been obtained, you may contact Us.

-Inpatient Admissions

-Admissions for all inpatient stays require Preauthorization and concurrent reviews.
-Your In-Network Provider must call the number for Provider Authorization on your Health Benefit ID Card to request Preauthorization.
+Inpatient Admissions - Admissions for all inpatient stays require Preauthorization and concurrent reviews.
+Your Provider must call the number for Provider Authorization on your Health Benefit ID Card to request Preauthorization.
 We will review the request for Preauthorization.
 If the inpatient stay is approved, all benefits available under the Member's Benefits Booklet are provided.
-We initially authorize a specified number of days for the inpatient stay and reevaluate such Authorization if additional days are requested by the In-Network Provider.
+We initially authorize a specified number of days for the inpatient stay and reevaluate such Authorization if additional days are requested by the Provider.
 This process facilitates your timely discharge or transfer to the appropriate level of care.